jessicagrayson/c0723-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- How do you indicate the relative link to a parent directory?: Using ../ notation
+- How do you indicate the relative link to a parent directory?: By referencing folder name/directory and then the desired file name.

-- How do you indicate the relative link to a child directory?: By specifying the path to the child directory (or file within the current directory)
+- How do you indicate the relative link to a child directory?: By specifying the path to the child directory (or file within the current directory): ../

 - How do you indicate the relative link to a grand parent directory?: Using ../ ../ notation